Tennessee History and Heritage

 History & Heritage in Tennessee

 With a rich tapestry of American heritage, Tennessee’s historical grounds are sure to enlighten you.
-Journey along the historical roads and trails for a stroll into Tennessee’s legendary past.
+Journey along the historical roads and trails for a stroll into Tennessee’s legendary past and visit one of the many Civil War Sites.
 Tour Tennessee’s heritage towns, and immerse yourself in the state’s diverse past from Davy Crockett to Elvis Presley.
 Stand on the hallowed grounds of Tennessee’s battlefields and historic parks.
 Visit museums for an overview of this pioneering state.
 Explore African American and Native American culture from the past to present day.

 Locted just 16 miles from Nashville is Franklin.
 Visitors from around the world come to explore the Civil War sites and delve into Franklin's history.
 Combining 100 years of history with the latest in modern delights, it's easy to see why travellers continue to fall in love with Franklin, Tennessee.